random-developer/pegged/Documentation/Syntax.markdown

 This example should of course be backed up with a matching method.

+## Category

+Sometimes there's a use to declare a category on external classes (or otherwise place some declarations inside the parser source file, but outside of any existing code scopes within that file).
+This can be accomplished through th `@category` `...` `@end` sequence.
+Multiple category blocks may be declared within the grammar; they will be concatenated.

 ## Implementation

 Parser implementation code may be added to the parser class by enclosing it between the